IshanMehta115/Applied-Cryptography/README.md

 <hr>

-In this course on Applied cryptography, we will learn about the following topics:
+In this course on Applied cryptography, we learnt about the following topics:

 1. Introduction and perfect security
 2. Stream ciphers